RaitoBezarius/cryptsetup-deluks/README.md

 > This is a simple setup with only one filesystem inside the encrypted volume (no partition table, no LVM).
 It is used to store data.
 Please keep in mind that your system keeps logs and tracks of what you do, so if deniability is really your objective, you should consider the system encryption setup case.

-First, install cryptsetup, create and open the DeLUKS volume (see above instructions).
+First, install cryptsetup, then create and open the DeLUKS volume (see above instructions).

 Create & mount the filesystem: